hasura/learn-graphql/tutorials/backend/hasura-authentication/tutorial-site/content/integrations/nhost.md

 <img width="1409" alt="Error message on query" src="https://user-images.githubusercontent.com/32492961/187095070-8063b3b6-d87a-47fb-8abf-88b1054024ac.png">

-Make a curl command with the user's email and password in the terminal to sign in and recieve the access token.
+Make a curl command with the user's email and password in the terminal to sign in and receive the access token.

 ```
 curl https://joprqixhifsgfwzrmxtp.auth.ap-south-1.nhost.run/v1/signin/email-password \